-Explained in lecture Systems thinking in infrastructure development construct models of uncertainty and preferences necessary to evaluate a decision.
+Discussed in lecture Systems thinking in infrastructure development

+A key aspect to an infrastructure system is developing a process to enable informed decisions as to the potential for loss in the face of uncertain conditions.
+Decision analysis provides insight about the problem, uncertainty, objectives, and trade-offs.
+Such an analysis is needed to construct models of uncertainty and preferences necessary to evaluate a decision.
 A strategy is to reduce a complicated problem into something smaller so that it can be more readily analysed and understood.
 Systems analysis offers a more holistic approach to assessing a problem.
 The process provides a disciplined way of structured thinking grounded in a common worldview.